-1. What is my research topic? (e.g. I am going to study X, e.g. child poverty).

-- 2. What is my broad research question? (e.g. how does child poverty affect the life chances of children?
+- 1. What is my research topic? (e.g. I am going to study X, e.g. child poverty). - 2.
+What is my broad research question? (e.g. how does child poverty affect the life chances of children?
 Or, how do parents in households living below the official poverty line manage childrearing and family wellbeing?). - 3.
 What is the research puzzle or "problem" (e.g. there are three competing explanations regarding the relationship between poverty in childhood and adult SES...; in the existing literature, how is the concept of "poverty" defined and studied?
 In what contexts, and with what assumptions?) - 4.
 What data are you going to use?
 Again, feel free to suggest more than one possibility.
 Make sure you describe: the population you will be studying as well as the source of the data.
 If you are collecting your own data, briefly describe the methodology.
 If you are using secondary data, describe the data set.
-Please also describe the status of your data (do you have access, if collecting what stage are you at and what is your timeline). - 5.
-Who will you ask to be your advisor for this paper?
+Please also describe the status of your data (do you have access, if collecting what stage are you at and what is your timeline).
+You must have your data in hand by the end of September 2024. - 5.
+Who will you ask to be your faculty advisor for this paper?
 You want to pick someone who is going to engage with your work and will play an active role in reading your drafts.

-First research statement: Due September 14th, 9:00am (first day of class)
+First research statement: Due 12 September, 9:00 am (first day of class)